 The output should display the month, the product name, and the average sales of each product for that month.

-This PostgreSQL query uses the function to get the month from the and the function to calculate the average quantity sold per product.
-The information is displayed alongside the product name by joining the and tables on .
-The results are grouped by month and product name, providing average sales per product for each month.
+function to calculate the average quantity sold per product.
+The information is displayed alongside the product name by joining the sales

 To practice a very similar question try this interactive Wayfair Y-on-Y Growth Rate Question which is similar for requiring analysis of sales data over time or this Amazon Average Review Ratings Question which is similar for requiring calculation of average metrics related to products.

-The function returns the first non-NULL value from a list of values.
-This function is often used to replace a NULL with some default value, so that you can then take a or of some column without NULLs messing things up.
+function returns the first non-NULL value from a list of values.
+This function is often used to replace a NULL with some default value, so that you can then take a SUM()

 For example, suppose you ran a customer satisfaction survey for CHS and had statements like "I'd buy from CHS again".
 In the survey, customers would then answer how strongly they agreed with a statement on a scale of 1 to 5 (strongly disagree, disagree, neutral, agree, strongly agree).